 How do I file a claim?

-If you qualify for a Cash Award you must complete and submit a valid claim form.
-You can file your claim form online via this website here.
-The deadline to file a claim online is 11:59 p.m.
+If you qualify for a Cash Award you must have completed and submitted a valid claim form.
+The deadline to file a claim online was 11:59 p.m.
 PST on October 20, 2020.
 Pursuant to an order of the Court, claims submitted on or before 11:59 p.m.
-PST November 2, 2020 will also be considered for inclusion within the Settlement.
+PST November 2, 2020 were also be considered for inclusion within the Settlement.

-You may also file your claim form via regular mail by either mailing in the claim form attached to the post card Notice or by downloading a copy of the claim form here.
-Claim Forms submitted by mail must be postmarked on or before October 20, 2020.
-Pursuant to an order of the Court, claims postmarked on or before November 2, 2020 will also be considered for inclusion within the Settlement:
+Claim Forms submitted by mail must have been be postmarked on or before October 20, 2020.
+Pursuant to an order of the Court, claims postmarked on or before November 2, 2020 were also considered for inclusion within the Settlement: